wilkie/codeorg-docker-dev/README.md

 ### Q: If I delete the containers, does it delete any data?

 No, all data resides on the host laptop and is mounted by the containers when they start.
 Source is kept in the ./src folder.
 MySQL database files are kept in the ./.mysql-data folder.
 MinIO (S3) data is kept in the `./minio...` paths.
 The installed ruby gems are in `./rbenv` and a copy of the installed nvm packages are in `./nvm`.

+You can have it reset some of this data using the various `cdo reset` commands.

 ### Q: Does my IDE run in a container?